The Kalispel Tribe owns and operates more than a dozen businesses and enterprises in and around the Pend Oreille area.

 In the fall of 2012, the Kalispel Tribal Court received a grant from the U.S. Department of Justice under the Consolidated Tribal Assistance Solicitation #2 to support a comprehensive planning effort for the tribal justice system, which the Kalispel Tribe defines as the Kalispel Tribal Court and the Department of Public Safety.
 A planning committee was formed comprised of members of the Planning Department, Kalispel Tribal Court, Kalispel Department of Public Safety and several members of the Kalispel Reservation community and tribal members.
 A consultant was hired to facilitate the planning process.

 Seven separate trends were identified by the Kalispel Community which led to the emergence of eight distinct goals.
-Those seven trends are:

 1. The breakdown in family